stacks-network/docs/_org/faq.md

 * **Email Safety**: Blockstack will never ask for your personal identifying information over e-mail, or call you directly.
 When we ask verifying questions, we will only do so when you call us to confirm your identity.
 We will never ask you for money or your Seed Phrase (private key).

+If you have large token holdings, make sure you take advantage of custodial services.
+A wallet does not provide the security of a custodial service.

 ### What is a public Stacks wallet address?

 During the initial grant process, investors should have submitted a _public